The Medical School Personal Statement

 • If you're not having fun writing it, they're not having fun reading it.
 I'm repeating this because it's so important.
 Remember this as your write all of your essays, including the medical school personal statement, your descriptions of activities, and your secondary application essays.
 Use humor if that is one of your talents.
 If someone laughs while reading your essay, that's a good thing.
 It may be the first laugh the person reading all these medical school essays has had in a while.

-• Rule #4: Find it in my eBook!
+• Rule #4: Don’t make it too personal

 • Rule #5: Have other people read your medical school personal statement